Eating Intuitively Blogs

 For me, shifting my perspective of emotional eating has been a turning point in my life.
 It’s been a gift.
 It sent me down the path of healing.
 I use my relationship with food, weight, and my body as a way of seeing what’s going on in my life.

 Shifting from judging my eating behavior and my body weight to being curious has been a journey.
 That journey wasn’t easy.
-I made some mistakes along the way, which I discuss in an emotional eating podcast episode.
-But it led me to understand myself and why I had been struggling with food and my body since the age of 12.
+I made some mistakes along the way and it led me to understand myself and why I had been struggling with food and my body since the age of 12.
 After dieting for 25 years, I finally understand the real reason why diets never worked for me.

 It was never about the food or my body…